-The effectiveness of the support and interventions and their impact on the pupil's progress should be reviewed in line with the agreed date.
-The impact and quality of the support and interventions should be evaluated, along with the views of the pupil and their parents.
-This page 6 should feed back into the analysis of the pupil's needs.
-The class or subject teacher, working with the SENDCo, should revise the support in light of the pupil's progress and development, deciding on any changes to the support and outcomes in consultation with the parent and pupil.
-Where a pupil has an EHC plan, the local authority, in cooperation with the school, must review that plan as a minimum every twelve months.
+The effectiveness of the support and interventions and their impact on the child's progress will be reviewed in line with the agreed date.
+The impact and quality of the support and interventions will be evaluated, along with the views of the child and their parents.
+This will feed back into the analysis of the child's needs.
+The class teacher, working with the SENDCo, will revise the support in light of the child's progress and development, deciding on any changes to the support and outcomes in consultation with the parent and child.
+Where a child has an EHC plan, the local authority, in cooperation with the school, must review that plan as a minimum every twelve months.